 "I have a passion for technology and there is always something new to learn.
 I also enjoy helping students' gain skills that will help them succeed in the workforce," Milled explained.
 "I've had a great experience at LSC-Kingwood.
 The employees are wonderful and are focused on helping students succeed."

-Roger Chambers, associate professor of computer information technology, joined LSC-Kingwood in 2011.
-Chambers earned a Bachelor of Science degree in computer science from Prairie View A&M University.
-He also obtained a Master of Science degree in software engineering from the University of Houston Clear Lake.
+Jennifer Marquez, associate professor of computer information technology, joined LSC-Kingwood in 2015.
+Marquez earned a Bachelor of Science degree in Computer Science from the University of Texas in Brownsville.
+She also obtained a Master of Management Information Systems and a Master of Education Instructional Technology from the same institution.

 Prior to joining LSC-Kingwood, Marquez held computer programming positions in the Brownsville Public Utilities Board, and Data Logic, Inc. She was also a statistics and computer science teacher at Harlingen High School.

 She is a member of the Computer Science Teacher Association.